tiggerntatie/advanced-math-courseware/functions-project.rst

       (3) Reflections

-4. Create a new table of values for each transformation, applying the transformation, applying the transformation to the coordinates.
+4. Create a new table of values for each transformation, applying the transformation to the coordinates.
 Label each table as A, B, C, D, E, F.
    For column headings, write each transformation in terms of the "parent function" *f(x)*